Lady Jane Lacey: Early life

-Born The Honourable Jane Vane-Tempest-Stewart on 11 August 1932 in London, she was born into an Anglo-Irish aristocratic family with its roots in Ulster and County Durham.
-She is the eldest daughter of Robin, Viscount Castlereagh, later 8th Marquess of Londonderry, and Romaine Combe (1904–1951), daughter of Major Boyce Combe.
-She had two younger siblings, Lady Annabel Goldsmith and Alistair, 9th Marquess of Londonderry.
-She was raised on the family estates, Mount Stewart in County Down, Wynyard Park in County Durham, and Londonderry House in Park Lane, London.
+She was born on 11 August 1932 in London, England, into an Anglo-Irish noble family with roots in Ulster and County Durham.
+She is the eldest child of Robin Vane-Tempest-Stewart, 8th Marquess of Londonderry, and his wife Romaine Combe (1904–1951), daughter of Major Boyce Combe.
+Her two younger siblings were Lady Annabel Goldsmith and Alistair, 9th Marquess of Londonderry.

+She was raised on the family estates: Mount Stewart in County Down, Wynyard Park in County Durham, and Londonderry House in Park Lane, London.
 A painting of her by Edmund Brock appeared on the cover of the February 1939 issue of Woman's Journal.